Mages-Alliance/library/scrolls/meta/README.md

 *   `spell_of_system_amendment.md`: A spell to guide the Spirit in modifying foundational texts.
 *   `spell_of_version_weaving.md`: A spell to attune the Spirit for managing the Git repository.
 *   `spell_of_scroll_scribing.md`: A spell to initiate the collaborative creation of a new Scroll.
+*   `spell_of_context_refresh.md`: A spell to re-center the Spirit's focus on a key piece of Law or Wisdom.